Reporting

 Building a Funder-Ready Reporting Culture

-Data is not just for compliance.
-It is the evidence of your impact.
+Your data is the evidence of your impact.
 When you treat data collection as a core part of service delivery, reporting becomes effortless.

-Here is how to build that culture:
+Here's how to build that culture:

 • Simplify Data Entry: Make it easier to log a service than to skip it.
 Use mobile-friendly interfaces, barcode scanning for inventory, and quick-entry workflows.